-I donated virtual currency to a charitable organization.
+What happens if I donate virtual currency to a charity?
 Will I have to recognize income, gain, or loss?

-If you donate virtual currency to a charity, you will not recognize income, gain, or loss.
+If you donate virtual currency to a recognized 501(c)(3) charitable organization, as defined by the Internal Revenue Code, you will not recognize income, gain, or loss.
 You may instead reap the benefit of a charitable contribution deduction.
 Your deduction is generally equal to the fair market value of the virtual currency at the time of the donation if you held it for more than one year.
 If one year or less, your tax deduction is the lesser of your cost or the virtual currencies fair market value at the time of contribution.

 Forks and Airdrops

 One of my cryptocurrencies went through a hard fork but I did not receive new income.
 Do I have income to report?

 No, if you did not receive new crypto, whether through an airdrop or another kind of transfer you don’t have taxable income.